North Korean Threats Pressure Global Markets

 U.S. government bond yields remained slightly higher from a week ago.
 Yields climbed after the Federal Reserve suggested Wednesday that it was open to the possibility of an interest-rate increase in December.

 The rise in yields helped lift bank stocks, which can profit from rising interest rates.
-Financial stocks in the S&P 500 are set to finish the week up 2.5%, though on Friday they slipped 0.2%.
-In the past two weeks, the sector has risen 5.8%, on track for its best performance since the two weeks following the November election.
+Financial stocks in the S&P 500 finished the week up 2.7%, though on Friday they slipped less than 0.1%.

 Weak inflation numbers in recent months had made some investors skeptical the Fed would raise rates again in 2017.
 But after the Fed meeting Wednesday, investors now see a 75% chance of a rate rise by the end of the year, according to Fed-fund futures tracked by CME Group.